MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/analytics-reporting.md

 ## Inbuilt analytics and custom reporting

-### What are the inbuilt analytical metrics offered by Community Training?
+### What are the inbuilt analytical metrics offered by Community training?

 To provide a rich out of the box experience to an admin, Community Training platform provides different views, designed to facilitate tracking learner progress and program monitoring at various levels: